Aleksandr Kharitonov (politician)

 Aleksandr Petrovich Kharitonov (Александр Харитонов) is a Ukrainian politician who appeared in media during the pro-Russian unrest in March 2014.
 He is the first leader of Russian separatists forces in Luhansk region.
-He is one of the pioneers and founders of the Russian Spring in the Eastern Ukraine.

 Biography

 Since 2005 he was a member of the Progressive Socialist Party of Ukraine and in 2007 unsuccessfully ran for being elected as a People's Deputy of Ukraine from the party.
 He also actively participated in the PSPU anti-NATO protests for which in 2008 he was awarded a party badge "Fighter of anti-NATO resistance".
 In the late 2013 Kharitonov actively participated in Anti-Maidan protests, later organized and led "Luganskaya Gvardiya" (Luhansk Gvardiya).

 2014

 According to Korrespondent, on 5 March 2014 Kharitonov was elected at a multi-thousand gathering as a "Narodny Gubernator" (People's Governor) following the example of the Pavel Gubarev's election.

 Kharitonov proposed to elect "Narodny Sovet Luganschiny" (Народный Совет Луганщины) and scheduled a new gathering on Sunday 9 March 2014 to present the People's Soviet.
 From the stage where Kharitonov spoke, it was announced that there were elected 15,000 signatures to conduct a referendum and appeal for help to Vladimir Putin.
 The referendum for federalization of Ukraine was scheduled on 30 March 2014.

 On 9 March 2014 after storming the building of Luhansk Oblast State Administration, Aleksandr Kharitonov read out loud a letter of resignation which as he claimed is signed by Mykhailo Bolotskykh.
 Bolotskykh himself left the building with a help of militsiya detachment and did not make any official declarations in that regard.
 The Ukrayinska Pravda printed an article about the event taken from a local newsmedia and showing the whole process in photos.
 Over the building raised a Russian tricolor and the crowd sang the Russian anthem.
 The local militsiya that was present at the scene stood without reaction stating that cannot arrest everyone.
 The Euromaidan community informed that many buses from Russia arrived to Luhansk and the "local princes" Oleksandr Yefremov, Arsen Klinchaev, Aleksandr Kharitonov, and chief of SBU Tretiak facilitated intensification of situation.
 That fact was later confirmed by a former chief of militsiya in Luhansk Oblast.